This article documents the ongoing improvements we're making to the Cognite Power BI connector.

 Improved support for time series data

-The Cognite Power BI connector V1 comes with improved processing time for time series data and removes the limitations on the number of time series you can download.
+The Cognite Power BI connector V1 has improved processing time for time series data and removes the limitations on the number of time series you can download.
 For example, you can download thousands of time series, each with data from 1 year and with 1 day granularity.

 New function: Time series aggregates